spezold/mvloader/readme.md

 display or process an image volume in a certain anatomical orientation?
-Say, we want to display axial slices of the patient or apply a certain image filter along its left-right axis -- do we always have to consult the mapping `M` from voxel indices to world coordinates (or its inverse) in order to find the right voxel indices?
+Say, we want to display axial slices of the patient or apply a certain image filter along its left-right axis -- do we always have to consult the mapping `M` from voxel indices to world coordinates (or rather, its inverse) in order to find the right voxel indices?

 Theoretically, indeed we have to do this: notice that a definition like "LPS" does *not* tell us that the first *voxel index* increases from the